adamheins/pyb_utils/README.md

 Third, we wrap some PyBullet functions to return *named* tuples, rather than normal tuples.
 When the tuples have 10+ fields in them, it is rather helpful to have names!
-The names and parameters of these functions are exactly the same as the underlying PyBullet ones, to make swapping effortless.
-Continuing our previous example:
+The names and arguments of these functions are the same as the underlying PyBullet ones, to make swapping effortless.
+Continuing our previous
+example:
 ```python
 # built-in PyBullet method
 # the output is not easy to read!